Spot the Fraud and Stay Safe

 - Learn more about common and current scams, next steps if you were scammed, and how to report scams with the FTC.

-- For more localized information, visit the BBB scam tracker to review recent scam activity in your area.
+- For more localized information, visit the BBB and look for the 'Scam Tracker' to review recent scam activity in your area.

 - Located in South Dakota, Black Hills Information Security is a nationally recognized cybersecurity company.
 At BHFCU, we reference their blog for fraud and security tips.